-When the Elizabeth line opens fully in 2019, 1.5 million more people will be able to get to central London within 45 minutes
+Elizabeth line services will mean 1.5 million more people will be able to travel into central London within 45 minutes

-The Crossrail Project is building the Elizabeth line to link Reading and Heathrow in the west with Shenfield and Abbey Wood in the east, via new 21km tunnels under central London.
-This will increase London’s rail capacity, cut passenger journey times across the city, encourage regeneration and generate significant employment opportunities.
+The Elizabeth line will link Reading and Heathrow in the west with Shenfield and Abbey Wood in the east, via new 21km tunnels under central London.
+This will increase London’s rail capacity, cut passenger journey times across the city and encourage regeneration and generate significant employment opportunities.

-Network Rail – an essential partner in the Crossrail Project
+Network Rail – an essential partner for the Elizabeth line

-Crossrail is perhaps best known as a major tunnelling project – but what many don’t know is that 75% of the 100km route is actually above ground – and that's where we come in.
+The Crossrail project is perhaps best known as a major tunnelling project, however 75% of the 100km route is above ground, and that's where we come in.

 We’re responsible for the design, development and delivery of the parts of the route that are on the existing network, running above ground through outer London, Berkshire and Essex.

-- new, bright, spacious ticket halls at a number of stations
+- New, bright, spacious ticket halls at several stations.

-- platform extensions to accommodate the 200m long Crossrail train
+- Platform extensions to accommodate the 200m long Elizabeth line trains (Class 345s).